Ksenonayt/AmazonTest/README.md

 # AmazonTest

-Project is implemented with usage of Selenium WebDriver, Junit and Cucumber
+Project was implemented with usage of Selenium WebDriver, Junit and Cucumber

 To configure project before execution:
   - find src/main/resources/config.properties